Skip to main content

 Navigating the world of young adults

-By Stephen C. Schultz Please allow me to share a brief conversation I had with my Brother Jared Schultz (PhD in Rehabilitation Counseling and Department Head at VCU) that I thought might be helpful.
-Jared and I were discussing my transition to Aloft (Integrated residential treatment for young adults) and we were simply having a general conversation.
-This conversation obviously included helping young adults make the transition to self-supporting, responsible, productive members of society.
-Often this is a subtle struggle after receiving mental health services and various interventions over time.
-While in the process of dealing with clinically complicated concerns, that often include depression, anxiety, ADHD, ASD and other co-occurring developmental issues, these young adults have had limited opportunities to focus on career, educational and independent living aspirations.
-When the treatment interventions are no longer the focus, they then feel behind in their social and career devel
+By Stephen C. Schultz Allow me to share a brief conversation I had with my brother, Jared Schultz (PhD in Rehabilitation Counseling and Department Head at VCU), which I believe might be helpful.
+Jared and I were discussing the transition from adolescence to young adulthood.
+This conversation naturally included how to support young adults in becoming self-sufficient, responsible, and productive members of society.
+Often, this can be a subtle yet significant challenge, especially for those who have received mental health services and various interventions over time.
+Many young adults dealing with complex clinical concerns—including depression, anxiety, ADHD, ASD, and other co-occurring developmental issues—have had limited opportunities to focus on career aspirations, education, or independent living skills.
+When therapeutic interventions are no longer the primary focus, these young adults may feel unprepared for social and career development.
+This can lead to discouragement and, in many...

 One, Two, Three… FALL!